-Holds the UGG trademark in >100 countries - not Aust or NZ.
+Holds the UGG trademark in over 100 countries - not Aust or NZ.
 Has 7 footwear brands, but UGG Australia makes up 66% of Decker sales.
 In legal dispute with Luda Productions over rights to the "UGG Australia" trade mark.

 |Deckers Outdoor Corporation||USA||website|